ogorton/dmscatter/README.md

 Source code is located in src directory.
 To compile the program, you must have the gfortran compiler.
 From the /src/ directory, run:

-    make darkmatter.x
+    make dmf90factor.x

-This places the darkmatter.x executable in the src directory.
+This places the dmf90factor.x executable in the src directory.
 Move it to your bin directory if desired.

 An example is provided in the "sample" directory.
-To run this example, move to the /sample/ directory and run:
+To run this example, move to the /sample/si directory and run:

-    ../src/darkmatter.x < input.si28
+    ../../src/dmf90factor.x < input.si28

 This computes the event rate spectra for a Si28 target.

 Two example python scripts for running multiple jobs with different settings can be found in the /python/ directory.
-For example, from within the /sample/ directory, try running:
+For example, from within the /sample/xe/ directory, try running:

-    python ../python/masscompare.py
+    python ../../python/masscompare.py

 More extensive documentation can be found in the manual document.